LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 1. **Create a static set of magnets**

-  The input parameters of the `HalbachOptimization`[@HalbachOptimization] project are on the one hand the mechanical dimensions and the number of magnets to be used.
+  The input parameters of the `HalbachOptimisation` [@HalbachOptimisation] project are on the one hand the mechanical dimensions and the number of magnets to be used.
   We assume ideal magnets here.
 However, it should also be possible to import field data in a more measured form later on.
   Using the DataAquisition sub-step, it is possible to generate any number of ideal magnets.

 2. **Add custom analysis processing step**

   Next, the user creates his own analysis step in order to be able to call up its functions.
-  In the case of the `HalbachOptimization`[@HalbachOptimization] project, the function signature of the start function must be changed.
+  In the case of the `HalbachOptimisation` [@HalbachOptimisation] project, the function signature of the start function must be changed.
   This receives the result of the previous step, in this case the generated magnet data.
   By optionally setting meta data in the universal bilbiothekt data type, constants can be replaced in the analysis function and made dynamically configurable.
   The return result also corresponds to this data type so that subsequent steps are compatible and contains the magnet data with modified position and rotation data.

 3. **Generate fabrication data**

-  The last step is to call up the `HalbachMRIDesigner`[@HalbachMRIDesigner] project, which creates the (+cad) model of the magnet holder.
+  The last step is to call up the `HalbachMRIDesigner` [@HalbachMRIDesigner] project, which creates the (+cad) model of the magnet holder.
   The data can also be exported as files here.
   To make the project compatible, the function signatures are also adapted here.
   In this case, more changes are required, as the configuration file is loaded from the file system.